-- Ingress and Egress.
-Points of ingress and egress shall be designed in accordance with the Isabella County Road Commission's requirements and the following additional requirements:

-All points of ingress and egress shall be onto a major thoroughfare or other public road - .
-All points of ingress and egress shall be onto a major thoroughfare or other public road.
-Traffic within the site shall be accommodated to facilitate smooth movement in and out. - b.
-All points of ingress and egress shall be located no closer than two hundred (200) feet from the intersection of any two (2) roads or highways, measured between right-of-way lines. - c.
-As they approach within one hundred (100) feet of a public road, vehicles shall have a clear vision for a distance of five hundred (500) feet in both directions along the road.

-- d.
-Where points of ingress and egress are located on a major street or thoroughfare, deceleration/acceleration lanes shall be provided. - 2.
-Parking.
+- 1. Ingress and Egress.
+Points of ingress and egress shall be designed in accordance with the Isabella County Road Commission's requirements and the following additional requirements: - All points of ingress and egress shall be onto a major thoroughfare or other public road.
+Traffic within the site shall be accommodated to facilitate smooth movement in and out. - All points of ingress and egress shall be located no closer than two hundred (200) feet from the intersection of any two (2) roads or highways, measured between right-of-way lines. - c.
+As they approach within one hundred (100) feet of a public road, vehicles shall have a clear vision for a distance of five hundred (500) feet in both directions along the road. - Where points of ingress and egress are located on a major street or thoroughfare, deceleration/acceleration lanes shall be provided. - Parking.
 Driveways and off-street parking shall comply with the regulations in Section 9, except that driveways and parking shall be located a minimum of fifty (50) feet from adjacent property lines and a minimum of two hundred (200) feet from any existing residential dwelling located on adjacent property. - 3.
 Screening.
 Racetracks shall be enclosed by an obscuring screen fence that is at least eight (8) feet in height.
-Fences shall be of permanent finish and construction and shall comply with Section 7.6. - 4.
+Fences shall be of permanent finish and construction and shall comply with Section 7.6 - 4.
 Hours of Operation.
 Racetrack hours of operation shall be limited to: - Fridays, between 6:00 p.m. and 11:00 p.m. - Saturdays, between 1:00 p.m. and 11:00 p.m., provided no more than six (6) hours - Sundays, between 1:00 p.m. and 6:00 p.m.